Sketches of Astronomical Objects

 In my opinion - this impression can only be achieved through visual observations and expressed by drawing.

-Astronomy Magazine (jan 2014 issue), Interstellarium Magazine, Astronomie Magazine, Sky and Telescope (web article), "Games of the light and shadow" exhibition (2013-2014) at Jerusalem Museum of science, "Light Years within Touching Distance" event at Ort Braude college art gallery, "Science Festival" event (2011) at Weizmann Institute of Science gallery.
+Astronomy Magazine (jan 2014, dec 2014 issues), Interstellarium Magazine, Astronomie Magazine, Sky and Telescope (web article), "Games of the light and shadow" exhibition (2013-2015) at Jerusalem Museum of Science, "Light Years within Touching Distance" event at Ort Braude college art gallery, "Science Festival" event (2011) at Weizmann Institute of Science.